 CAA’s Air Passenger Help Guide

 CAA is a strong advocate for the travelling public including the rights of air travellers.
 Canada’s federal rules governing air passenger rights are complicated and long.
 The new CAA Air Passenger Help Guide will help air travellers navigate the rules when they experience problems such as flight delays, cancellations, lost baggage, and getting bumped from a flight.
 The plain-language guide helps answer the most common questions in five clicks or less.
-The new CAA Air passenger Help Guide, launched on February 27, 2024, will help air travellers navigate the most common flight disruptions, such as delayed or cancelled flights, lost bags and denied boarding.
+The CAA Air passenger Help Guide, launched on February 27, 2024, will help air travellers navigate the most common flight disruptions, such as delayed or cancelled flights, lost bags and denied boarding.

 Air Travel & Restrictions